darasus/ai-blog/content/the-power-of-blockchain-technology-for-business.md

   technology can be used by many types of organizations to manage their business, but it has especially found an application in retail and in the travel industry.
+intro: >-
+  There are many applications of blockchain technology beyond digital currencies and fintech.
+The distributed ledger, trust machine, and triple bookkeeping innovator can be applied to almost any business or organization to increase efficiency, security, and trust.
+Regardless of the size of your company, there are ways that blockchain technology can improve your business processes.

+  With so much noise about blockchain as the next big thing for businesses, it’s natural for companies to ask if this is something they should explore.
+After all, it seems like every press release mentions “blockchain” these days.
+But what exactly is a blockchain?
+And how could it help your business?
+It might not be as new as you think.
+Let’s take a look at how businesses around the world are using blockchain technology to build trust and transparency in their processes.
 ---

 ## What is blockchain technology?